deep3089/bash_hello_world/README.md

-A collection of simple Bash scripts

-Getting Started
+This is collection of simple bash script which automate your daily work as linux system admin

 [hello.sh](https://github.com/deep3089/bash_scripts/blob/master/hello_world.sh)